 The Literacy Grants program was initiated to mobilize members and resources of Phi Kappa Phi and the higher education community to champion literacy initiatives.
 Grants of up to $2,500 are available to Phi Kappa Phi chapters and individual members to fund ongoing literacy projects or to create new initiatives.
 The Society's commitment to the cause of literacy grows out of and is consistent with its mission, which was expanded to include "…and to engage the community of scholars in service to others."

 Dec.
 15, 2022: Application portal opens.

 June 1, 2023: Recipients will be notified

-Want a reminder when it opens for 2022 awards?
+Want a reminder when applications open again?
 Click here.